Triumph (band): Reunions with Rik Emmett (2007–present)

-On September 10, 2021, Triumph: Rock & Roll Machine documentary debuted at the Toronto International Film Festival (TIFF).
+On September 10, 2021 Triumph: Rock & Roll Machine documentary debuted at the Toronto International Film Festival (TIFF).
+The same month the band was inducted into The Metal Hall of Fame alongside Stryper, legacy members of Kiss and Iron Maiden, and photographer Mark Weiss.

-On June 5, 2025, it was announced that Triumph would reunite for its first public performance in seventeen years on the following day, which was held as a free concert ahead of the Edmonton Oilers' second Stanley Cup final game against the Florida Panthers, with The Glorious Sons headlining.
-Bassist Mike Levine was unable to perform due to a doctor's appointment, and Emmett and Moore were joined by Brent Fitz and Todd Kerns of Toque and Slash featuring Myles Kennedy and the Conspirators and former Triumph guitarist Phil X.
+On June 5, 2025 it was announced that Triumph would reunite for its first public performance in seventeen years on the following day, which was held as a free concert ahead of the Edmonton Oilers' second Stanley Cup final game against the Florida Panthers, with The Glorious Sons headlining.
+Bassist Mike Levine was unable to perform due to a doctor's appointment, and Emmett and Moore were joined by Brent Fitz, Todd Kerns (of Toque and Slash featuring Myles Kennedy and the Conspirators) and former Triumph guitarist Phil X.

+On June 6, 2025 Round Hill Music released Magic Power: All-Star Tribute to Triumph, featuring Sebastian Bach, Dee Snider, Joey Belladonna, Lawrence Gowan and many others on a Triumph tribute album.

+On December 9, 2025 Triumph (with Emmett and Moore once again joined by Brent Fitz, Phil X and Todd Kerns) announced that they would be embarking on their first North American tour together in more than three decades during the spring and summer of 2026, with April Wine serving as special guests; despite being promoted as a reunion tour for the original lineup, Levine did not appear on the North American leg due to health concerns, though Emmett has stated that he is welcome to participate "if he can claim it".
+The tour started at Hard Rock Live in Orlando, Florida on April 10, 2026 in conjunction with the Celebration Exotic Car Festival.
+The concert benefited the Make-a-Wish Foundation.

+Derek Sharp (from Gowan) filled in for Phil X on April 28, 2026 at Scotiabank Centre in Halifax, Nova Scotia and on April 29 at Avenir Centre in Moncton, New Brunswick.

+In August 2026 it was announced that Triumph (again joined by April Wine) would be extending the 50th anniversary tour into the late fall.